orbcode/orbuculum/README.md

 blog at http://shadetail.com/.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (23rd Oct) is that parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools has just been integrated.
-A side effect of that is that ft2232 drivers have been integrated into orbuculum which will give you up to 12Mbps SWO sampling.
+The current status (7th Nov) is that the code location lookup functionality in orbtop and orbstat has been reworked and seperated out into a standalone component leading to performance and resilience improvements.
+The code is increasingly in daily use and small issues are patched as they are found.
+The parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools is stable and hardware is in development.*

 The software runs on both Linux and OSX.

-I would not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
-For now the 'happy flows' are working OK but the stuff might not look too pretty.
+I would not say the whole suite is throughly tested yet...there again, I'm not likely to say that for a few years.  it _is_ working OK on regular workloads.
+There may be some rough edges to be discovered.

 What is it?
 ===========